Facts About Delphi

 The temple of Apollo at Ancient Delphi

-In the early 2nd century AD the sanctuary enjoyed a brief period of renewed interest on the part of the philhellenic emperor Hadrian, who undertook some building.
-In AD392 we reach the end of the Oracle of Delphi with the decree of Byzantine emperor Theodosius, who banned the ancient religion and adoration of statues.
-Theodosius also prohibited the celebration of the Pythian Games.
+During the early 2nd century AD, a resurgence of interest in the sanctuary occurred under the reign of the philhellenic Emperor Hadrian, who engaged in various building projects.
+Yet, the closure of the Oracle of Delphi was precipitated by the decree of Byzantine Emperor Theodosius in AD 392, effectively outlawing the ancient religion and forbidding the adoration of statues, along with the celebration of the Pythian Games.

 Museum of Delphi